oceanprotocol-archive/OEPs/11/README.md

 }
 ```

-To implement the exchange between Ocean tokens and Drops without transfer transaction, we adopt the **2-Way peg approach** similar to the mechanism behind [RootStock](https://faq.rsk.co/hrf_faq/what-is-the-2-way-peg/):
+To implement the exchange between Ocean tokens and Drops, we adopt the **2-Way peg approach** similar to the mechanism behind [RootStock](https://faq.rsk.co/hrf_faq/what-is-the-2-way-peg/):

 * There is no single transaction to transfer Ocean tokens or Drops;
 * To purchase Drops, some Ocean tokens are locked and the corresponding Drops with the same value are unlocked.